 To provide police services that meet or exceed nationally recognized standards.
-Only a well-staffed organization, that is well trained, and properly equipped can effectively and efficiently deliver public safety services.
+Only an organization that is wellstaffed, trained, and properly equipped can effectively and efficiently deliver public safety services.
 We will continue to evaluate our operations to ensure effective public safety service delivery to the community.